How to Fix Rack adjuster broken on Whirlpool WDT970SAKZ

 When to Call a Professional

-Replacing a broken rack adjuster on the Whirlpool WDT970SAKZ typically costs $15–$45 in parts when doing it yourself.
-A professional service call for the same repair runs $150–$300 once you factor in labor and fees.
-Taking the DIY route can save you over $100, making this a very budget-friendly fix.
+Replacing a broken rack adjuster on the Whirlpool WDT970SAKZ typically costs $15–$45 in parts if you do it yourself.
+If you opt for a professional service call for the same repair, expect to pay $150–$300 once you factor in labor and fees.
+Choosing the DIY route can save you over $100, making this an affordable fix.

 Can I still use my Whirlpool WDT970SAKZ if the rack adjuster is broken?

-You can run the dishwasher, but a broken rack adjuster may cause the upper rack to sit unevenly, leading to poor wash results or dish damage.
+You can run the dishwasher, but a broken rack adjuster may lead to the upper rack sitting unevenly, resulting in poor wash results or potential dish damage.
 It’s best to replace it promptly.

 What part do I need to fix the rack adjuster on the WDT970SAKZ?

 You’ll need a compatible upper rack adjuster kit for the Whirlpool WDT970SAKZ, typically sold as a pair.
-Check your model number before ordering to ensure the correct fit.
+Be sure to check your model number before ordering to ensure the correct fit.

 How long does this rack adjuster repair take?

-Most homeowners complete this repair in 15 to 30 minutes with no special tools required.
-The adjuster clips directly onto the rack without any disassembly of the dishwasher itself.
+Most homeowners can complete this repair in 15 to 30 minutes without needing any special tools.
+The adjuster clips directly onto the rack without disassembling the dishwasher.